-The struggle is, if you are not constantly practising, chances of improvement are minimal.
+The struggle is, if you are not constantly practicing, chances of improvement are minimal.

-Thanks to the advancement in technologies, now companies are producing best golf irons for high handicappers.
+Thanks to the advancement in technologies, now companies are producing the best golf irons for high handicappers.

 These are often referred to as “Game Improvement Irons” because of their higher forgiveness and more consistency in shots.

 TaylorMade M6 Irons